-The Star News Education Foundation is a non-profit corporation founded in December 2019 by the management team of Star News Digital Media, Inc. for the purpose of returning K-12 education in the United States to its former status as best in the world by 2030.
+The Star News Education Foundation is a 501 (c) 3 non-profit corporation founded in December 2019 by the management team of Star News Digital Media, Inc.

-The foundation focuses on improving 7 key areas first identified in the Star News Digital Media Statement of Principles on K-12 Education published in October 2019.
+The foundation focuses on 7 areas, key elements of which were first identified in the Star News Digital Media Statement of Principles on K-12 Education published in October 2019.

 7. Classical Curriculum, which instructs students based on the values and ideas of Western civilization, is the most effective way to develop thinkers and virtuous leaders in grades 6-12, and should be the preferred standard in all secondary schools.
 Character formation and the respect for human dignity nurtured in students through this curriculum provides the backbone for a civil society.

-The foundation owns the rights to two secondary school textbooks, whose first editions were published by Star News Digital Media, Inc.
+The Foundation owns distribution rights to two secondary school textbooks, whose first editions were published by Star News Digital Media, Inc.

 – The Star News Digital Media Guide to the Constitution and Bill of Rights for Secondary School Students